keboola/developers-docs/extend/custom-science/python/index.md

 ### Dynamic Input/Output Mapping
 In the [Quick start tutorial](/extend/custom-science/quick-start/) and the above examples, we have shown applications which have names of their input/output tables hard-coded.
-This example shows how to read input and output mapping specified by the end-user, which is accessible in the [configuration file](/extend/common-interface/config-file/).
+This example shows how to read an input and output mapping specified by the end-user, which is accessible in the [configuration file](/extend/common-interface/config-file/).
 It demonstrates how to read and write tables and table manifests.
 File manifests are handled the same way.
 For a full authoritative list of items returned in table list and manifest contents, see [the specification](/extend/common-interface/config-file/)